peiyi0820/5-22-Assignment-Python-Practice/README.md

 # 5-22-Assignment-Python-Practice
-2 Python files from Colab
+at least 2 Python files from Colab